 Adrian de Wynter

-Although I showed that finding a globally optimal solution to this problem is undecidable in its general form, I have also proved that for several interesting cases it is possible to find approximation algorithms that give near-optimal solutions in polynomial time--going as far as applying these results to the well-known BERT language model and reaching a new state-of-the-art on model compression.
+I'm a strong proponent of training small and efficient models, as opposed to overspecified networks--which I call Jurassic networks.
+This matters!
+The power required to train these models translates into tons of carbon emitted into the atmosphere, and it's devastating to the environment.
+Although I showed that finding a globally optimal solution to this problem is generally undecidable, I have also proved that it is possible to find approximation algorithms that give near-optimal solutions in polynomial time--going as far as applying these results to BERT and reaching a (then) state-of-the-art on model compression.
 This last contribution was later adapted for quantum circuit optimization in a rather fantastic work by folks at ORNL.

-Last updated: Mar '24.
+Last updated: Aug '24.

-I've found it useful to have a series of "posts" on the work I do, to make it more accessible and share my passion for mathematics.
-Especially since I don't have any social media (does LinkedIn count?)...
-I'm absolutely terrible at updating this site (record: 2 years), so bear with me.
+I've found it useful to have a series of "posts" on the work I do, to make it more accessible and share my passion for mathematics, especially since I don't have any social media (does LinkedIn count?)

 Following Larry Wasserman's essay, I invite comments on the papers below.
 Feel free to email me.

-For a longer list of publications see here.
 For how to handle my last name's weird spelling rules, see here.

-2024 Will GPT-4 Run DOOM? [pdf] [BibTex] [Code] [Post]
+Will GPT-4 Run DOOM?

 Adrian de Wynter

-Preprint
+Preprint (2024)

-2023 On Meta-Prompting [pdf] [BibTex] [Code]
+On Meta-Prompting

 Adrian de Wynter, Xun Wang, Qilong Gu, and Si-Qing Chen

-Preprint
+Preprint (2023)

-An Evaluation of LLM Outputs: Discourse and Memorization [pdf] [BibTex]
+An Evaluation of LLM Outputs: Discourse and Memorization

 Adrian de Wynter, Xun Wang, Alex Sokolov, Qilong Gu, and Si-Qing Chen